skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/16-how-we-wrote-this-guide.md

 =======================

-Research for this handbook was conducted as part of an engagement with the State of Connecticut.
+Research for this handbook was conducted as part of an engagement with state agencies.
 This research included the following
 activities:

 -   Desk review of many articles, blog posts, and reports from digital